parse-community/docs/_includes/js/users.md

 Facebook login using the Parse SDK requires that the Facebook SDK already be loaded before calling `Parse.FacebookUtils.init()`.

 Our library manages the `FB` object for you.
 The `FB` singleton is synchronized with the current user by default, so any methods you call on it will be acting on the Facebook user associated with the current `Parse.User`.
 Calling `FB.login()` or `FB.logOut()` explicitly will cause the `Parse.User` and `FB` object to fall out of synchronization, and is not recommended.

+### oauth
+The purpose is to provide alternate methods of authentication.

+The authentication credentials have to be ** acquired by the client** and sent to the server. parse-server then validates that it supports that authentication method by looking in the oauth configuration and can perform additional validation, as checking that the access token is valid.

+This implementation is intended to be lightweight and not provide the complex flow of server-side oauth authentication that required URL redirects etc...

+This is how you would setup parse-server for a custom authentication provider.
+<pre><code class="javascript">
+var api = new ParseServer({
+	//...
+	oauth: {
+        instagram: {}
+    }
+</code></pre>

+the provider has to implement: validateAuthData(authData) and return a Promise that resolves if the authData is valid.

+On the client:

+Acquire auth data for that provider (for example using hello.js library) and put it in a hash.
+Use the linking/login features from the client SDK or the REST API to send to the server your hash:

+<pre><code class="javascript">
+const myAuthData = {
+authData: {
+ instagram: {
+   token: token,
+  id: uniqueId // important, the ID in your auth system for late retrieval }
+}
+}
+</code></pre>

+<pre><code class="javascript">
+Parse.User.logInWith('instagram', myAuthData )
+</code></pre>

+Upon reception, the server will lookup in it's configuration or the default providers for an oauth provider name instagram.
+Then will pass the content of authData.instagram to the validateAuthData function defined by your provider.

+If the validation passes, the user can now login with this auth data